 Absinthe at Caesar’s Palace

-The cast will thrill you with their acrobatic feats and high wire balancing acts while making fun of everyone and everything.
+The cast will thrill you with their acrobatic feats and high-wire balancing acts while making fun of everyone and everything.
 Oh!
 And don’t forget the scantily clad athletes.
-You can’t have a Vegas shows without some revealing attire.
+You can’t have a Vegas show without some revealing attire.
 Read the full article here.